 Another essential step on this journey is to understand all your existing debts and assets.
 So how’s that supposed to be done?
 For starters, you should make a list of all your debts, along with other important pieces of information such as interest rates, balances, and due dates.

 Be sure to accentuate priority debts, like secured loans, because they must be addressed first.
+At this stage, you may also consider debt consolidation as a way to combine several obligations into one payment, often with a lower interest rate, making repayment more manageable.
 Once you’re done with that, you should assess your assets, including investments, bank accounts, and everything else that’s in your possession so you can figure out what can contribute to your savings and/or debt repayments.

 This is something that must be done thoroughly and carefully to avoid overlooking anything that might negatively influence your planning.